themosis/documentation/configuration.md

 ```php
 $textdomain = Application::get('textdomain');
 ```
+> `textdomain` is one of the key name stored in the `application.config.php` file.

 **Note:** You can't set/modify configuration values at run-time.
 Configuration values are read only.

-Here are complete lists of the configuration files.
+Here is a complete list of the configuration files.

 2.List of the configuration files
 ---------------------------------